michaelwayman/pychat/README.md

 A terminal-based chat application written in python.

 It is meant for demo/educational purposes and not for real-world adoption.

+Check out the demo video at the bottom of this file and check out the [wiki](https://github.com/michaelwayman/pychat/wiki) for latest info

 **Highlights:**
  - multiple users